-All of our services are hybrid right now, in-person at the Temple and also transmitted on zoom.
+All of our daily and Shabbat morning services are hybrid right now, in-person at the Temple and also transmitted on zoom.
+The evening services are on Zoom only.
 The situation is evolving and we will be updating the information as things change.
 Please join us soon in-person -if you are fully vaccinated- or online!
 Shalom!

 Dear Beth El Friends,